caltechads/earthworm-docker/README.md

 [Earthworm](http://www.earthwormcentral.org/) is an open architecture, open source public software for data acquisition, processing, archival and distribution of seismic data.
-It is widely used by seismic research facilities around the world..
+It is widely used by seismic research facilities around the world.

-`earthworm-docker` is an earthworm install in a Docker container, based on Centos:7.
+`earthworm-docker` is an earthworm install in a Docker container, based on the `centos:7` base image.

 ## Available image tags in Docker Hub

- * `cmalek/earthworm:7.9`: the latest version of the Earthworm 7.9 container
- * `cmalek/earthworm:7.9-build3`: the specific tag of latest version of the Earthworm 7.9 container.
-Use this is you want to pin to a specific image of `cmalek/earthworm:7.9`
+ * `caltechads/earthworm:7.9-build3`: the specific tag of latest version of the Earthworm 7.9 container.

 ## Caveats